 Communication is important, but the price will always be a major deciding factor for customers when choosing an auto insurance company.

 The J.D.
 Power study also found that people don't feel loyal enough to their auto insurance companies to decline a small discount from another agency.
-Almost half of those surveyed said they are ready to switch insurance companies if they could save $200 or less by doing so.
+Almost half of those surveyed said they are ready to

 On top of that, over half of those who switched companies recently do so because of a premium increase of $200 or less with their previous company.
 Perhaps if communication issues among auto insurers got sorted out, people would be less tempted to switch by a relatively modest savings offer from another company.